-A Restaurant to Return to, Again and Again!
+A Restaurant to Return to, Again, and Again!

-Linn doesn’t call herself a foodie or food person, but rather a wine person.
-I disagree.
-She is a foodie.
-Sometimes she’s even got a more critical point of view on food than me.
+Most of the dishes we had were very good, with a great taste and a good balance between flavors as well as textures.
+The atmosphere is relaxed, and the new interior makes it a very pleasant place to enjoy an evening of good food, wine, and company.
+Now, Linn doesn’t call herself a foodie or food person, but rather a wine person.
+I disagree – she is a foodie.
+Sometimes, she even had a more critical point of view on the food than me.
 I guess her heart belongs more in the wine world, though.
 As such, I gave her full control of the wine choices this evening.
 I love wine too, but I am far from considering myself an expert in this field.
 I know a good wine when I taste it, but I don’t remember all the details or flavors.

 For a peek inside the restaurant before they refurbished check out the report from my foodie friend Lars.